JDrechsler/Vue-SingleFileComponents-TypeScript/README.md

 # Vue-SingleFileComponents-TypeScript

-> A Vue.ts project using TypeScript internally and externally
+> A Vue.ts project using TypeScript internally and externally with Hot Module Replacement.

 ## Build Setup